RichardDooling/Entertainment_Law/Trademark/Trademark.md

 the screen credits and any advertising associated with the distribution of the film.
-A licensee of the production company subsequently removed Smith's name from the screen credits and advertising materials and substituted the name of another actor, "Bob Spencer." *Id.* at 603.
+A licensee of the production company subsequently removed Smith's name from the screen credits and advertising materials and substituted the name of another actor, "Bob Spencer."
 Smith sued the production company and its licensee, alleging a violation of the Lanham Act.
-The district court dismissed the complaint because it did not allege a practice "in the nature of, or economically equivalent to, palming off ... and/or misuse of trademarks and trade names." *Id.* at 604.
+The district court dismissed the complaint because it did not allege a practice "in the nature of, or economically equivalent to, palming off ... and/or misuse of trademarks and trade names."
 We disagreed and reversed the case and remanded it to the district court to reinstate Smith's complaint.

 We began our analysis in *Smith* by defining "passing off" as the